-The following graphical comparisons provide descriptions of the relationships between certain figures included in the Pay Versus Performance Table for each of fiscal 2023, 2022 and 2021, including comparisons between (i) the compensation actually paid to the PEO and the average compensation actually paid to our non-PEO NEOs and (ii) each of the following performance measures set forth in the Pay Versus Performance Table - Total Shareholder Return, Net Income and Pretax Income.
-Pretax Income is the only corporate performance measure that is used to determine incentive plan payouts for our NEOs.
+The following graphical comparisons provide descriptions of the relationships between certain figures included in the Pay Versus Performance Table for each of fiscal 2024, 2023, 2022 and 2021, including comparisons between (i) the compensation actually paid to the PEO and the average compensation actually paid to our non-PEO NEOs and (ii) each of the following performance measures set forth in the Pay Versus Performance Table - Total Shareholder Return, Net Income and Income before Income Taxes.
+Income before Income Taxes is the only corporate performance measure that is used to determine incentive plan payouts for our NEOs.